Lake Use Passes

 Senior and Access Pass holders are entitled to a 50% discount on user fees.

-If you purchase an annual lake use pass at one of the automated teller machines, bring the receipt to the Visitor Center to exchange it for the annual lake use sticker.
-The ink on the receipts issued by the automated teller machines fades within two weeks.
+If you purchase an annual lake use pass at one of the automated fee machines, bring the receipt to the Visitor Center to exchange it for the annual lake use sticker.
+Receipts should be exchanged for a sticker within two weeks.
+The ink on the receipts is heat sensitive and will fade over time, usually in four months or less, depending on where it is stored.

-For current Mexico boat permit and fishing license information, go to www.sportfishinginmexico.com for information on Mexican permits can also be obtained locally from:
+For current Mexico boat permit and fishing license information, go to www.sportfishinginmexico.com.
+Information on Mexican permits can also be obtained locally from:

 - Amistad Marine at 7348 US Hwy 90 W across from Spur 454, or by phone at 830-775-0878.